 1. Be Impeccable With Your Word

 In other words, stay true to it.
 Words are our superpower: we can alter someone’s day with a sentence.
-To take it further, we can change someone’s life by boosting their confidence or destroy it by instructing them to do something against their will.
+To take it further, we can change someone’s life by boosting their confidence or destroying it by instructing them to do something against their will.

 Speak the truth and invest in honesty.
 When I was young I would tell a small lie here and there because I was afraid to get into trouble (who didn’t?).
 But I’ve realized telling the truth is freeing, and I’ve taken responsibility for my actions which means I’m progressing, maturing.

 Another piece of the author’s advice in the 4 agreements is to avoid gossiping.
-It’s not worth your breath to brings others down, or yourself.
+It’s not worth your breath to bring others down, or yourself.
 If you say, “You’re stupid”, what does that say about you and how you use your power?
 Or on the flip side, if someone is saying this to you perhaps the relationship needs reconsidering.
 Use the power of your word for truth and love.

 2. Don’t Take Anything Personally

-From one of my favorite books, Think Like A Monk, Jay Shetty reminds us of something Charles Horton Cooley wrote: “I am not what I think I am, and I am not what you think I am.
+In one of my favorite books, Think Like A Monk, Jay Shetty reminds us of something Charles Horton Cooley wrote: “I am not what I think I am, and I am not what you think I am.
 I am what I think you think I am.”
 We wrap ourselves in what we think others think of us.

 When you take something personally, you agree with what is said.
 With the “You’re stupid” example, you only become upset because you believe that’s what they think of you, when in fact, their words are a representation of themselves.